 Norris and Mary, in the little cottage of horrors, were riveting this week.
 And it was nice to see Nu-Amy.
 But the week belonged to Blanche.
 May she, and her portrayer Maggie Jones, rest in peace.
 They are missed.
-There were so many scenes, and bits of scenes, in Wednesday and Thursday’s episodes in the telling of Blanche’s passing – facial expressions, a line spoken, even a word.
-Blanche was there.

 Despite knowing for over a year of the passing of Ms. Jones, it still wasn’t real while watching Corrie St. Whenever Deirdre would say something about “Mother coming home” I’d think oh maybe she is, maybe it was a huge mistake.